Navid Kermani: Controversy

 In 2009, the German state of Hesse decided to award its 45,000 euro Hessian Cultural Prize in July 2009 jointly to a Jew, a Muslim, a Catholic and a Lutheran to honour those involved in interfaith dialogue.
-There was controversy over Kermani's nomination as one of the three winners because of an essay in which Kermani had written about his feelings on seeing a painting of the crucifixion by the seventeenth-century Italian painter Guido Reni.
+There was controversy over Kermani's nomination as one of the three winners because of an essay in which Kermani wrote about his feelings about seeing a painting of the crucifixion by the seventeenth-century Italian painter Guido Reni.
 The issue was ultimately resolved, and Cardinal Karl Lehmann, Peter Steinacker, Kermani, and Salomon Korn jointly received the prize on 26 November 2009.
 Kermani donated his share of the award to a Christian priest.

 Personal life

 Kermani holds German and Iranian citizenship.
 He has two children with the Islam scholar Katajun Amirpur, from whom he was divorced in 2020.
 He lives in Cologne.